Written by Alexandra Gartrell

 Employees who have a sense of purpose are higher performers, more productive and more likely to stay with their employer.
 A program like this makes employees feel valued and their purpose is linked not only to the work they do but to the most precious gift that can be given – education – giving children a chance.

-Nobody can change the world overnight but if we all pull together we can create a ripple effect.
 Each contribution, no matter how small, combined together stands a chance of making bigger things happen.
 Charities like Orphan Impact need funding.
 Tell everyone you know.
 Talk to friends and colleagues.
 If you get the chance to go on a trip like this, then don’t hesitate, go for it!

 So if you wake up one morning and feel the urge to do something similar, then now is the time to flip the switch.
 I’m so grateful that Pure Storage, Team4Tech and Orphan Impact made it possible for me.